Devil May Cry (video game): Reception

 Devil May Cry received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.
 By July 2006, Devil May Cry had sold 1.1 million copies and earned $38 million in the United States alone.
 Next Generation ranked it as the 48th highest-selling game launched for the PlayStation 2, Xbox or GameCube between January 2000 and July 2006 in that country.
 Combined sales of the Devil May Cry series reached 2 million units in the United States by July 2006.

-The game received critical acclaim, with reviews typically praising its gameplay innovations, action, visuals, camera control, and gothic ambience.
+Devil May Cry received critical acclaim, with reviews typically praising its gameplay innovations, action, visuals, camera control, and gothic ambience.
 (Note: Attributed to multiple sources:) Andrew Reiner at Game Informer summarized their review by saying the game "makes Resident Evil look like a slow zombie".
 It was nominated for GameSpots annual "Best Action/Adventure Game" prize among console games, which went to Grand Theft Auto III.
 Devil May Cry also frequents several Top Video Games of All Time lists.
 Gamefury, for instance, listed Devil May Cry at #31 in their Top 40 Console Games of All Time feature.
 In 2010, IGN listed it at #42 in their "Top 100 PlayStation 2 Games".
 Dante also received noteworthy praise to the point of becoming one of the most famous characters in gaming.

-The game was also subject to criticism, however.
+Devil May Cry was also subject to criticism, however.
 Next Generation objected to the difficulty level, wondering if the challenge was added to prolong the gameplay.
 James Tapia at The Electric Playground pointed to the unusual control scheme and lack of configuration options.
 Russell Garbutt GameSpy cited the camera's behavior, the learning curve for the controls, and graphical shortcomings such as flickering and jagginess.
-Shahed Ahmed at GameSpot criticized the game's conclusion for its dramatic change in gameplay to a rail shooter-like style at the story's climax, as well as a leveling-off of the difficulty.
+Shahed Ahmed at GameSpot criticized its conclusion for its dramatic change in gameplay to a rail shooter-like style at the story's climax, as well as a leveling-off of the difficulty.
 Mike Doolittle at Gamecritics felt that the story was overly short and the characters were underdeveloped.